 – an investment for life

-The only thing you have to keep in mind is to thin the field, because otherwise it will be too dense with plants and only small tubers.
-It is best to switch between a minimum of two fields, so you always have about 30cm between the plants (10 cm deep).
-You can pick up and set in the spring, but it is best to harvest and set in the fall.
+The only thing you have to keep in mind is to thin the field, because otherwise the plants will become to many and produce only small tubers.
+The best is to alternate between a minimum of two fields, so you always keep about 30cm between the plants (10 cm deep).
+You can harvest and set in the spring, but the best is to do it in the fall.

 The tubers can withstand frost, but if there is little snow and a lot of alternating thawing and freezing, there can be some damage.
 In addition, ground rats and other animals may cause damage.
 You can be guaranteed to have left some in the old field, and these can be moved as long as they have only just started shooting, usually until May.

 We have worked with Jerusalem artichoke for many years and have over 60 named varieties as well as a number of experimental varieties.
 This has become too overwhelming, so we have reduced the amount to focus on the most promising and in most demand.
 The cultivars comes mostly from NIBIO Landvik, which has collected cultivars from all over Norway a few years ago, as well as imported a number of varieties from the Genbank of Canada.